min2ha/ukwa-site/content/target/48350/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Trump interview quotes - and the reaction

 Donald Trump gave his first UK interview since being elected US president, speaking to Conservative MP and Times writer Michael Gove.
 Here are a selection key quotes, and some of the reaction to them.